rougin/combustor/README.md

 	* ```->result()``` - Returns the list of rows from the storage

 	* ```->total_rows()``` - Returns the number of rows from the result

+# Reminders

+* **VERY IMPORTANT**: Before generating the models, views, and controllers, please make sure that you **set up your database** (foreign keys, indexes, relationships, normalizations) properly in order to minimize the modifications after the codes has been generated.
+Also, generate the models, views, and controllers first to tables that are having **no relationship with other tables** in the database. *The reason for this is that Combustor will generate controllers, models, and views based on your specified database schema.
+If there's something wrong in your database, definitely Combustor will generated a bad codebase.*

+* **VERY IMPORTANT**: If you installed either ```Wildfire``` or ```Doctrine```, there's no need to specify it as option in the specified command.
+You can specify an option, either ```--wildfire``` or ```--doctrine```, if both components were installed in the specified library.

+* If you want to know more about Doctrine ORM and its functionalities, you can always read their documentation [here](doctrine-orm.readthedocs.org/en/latest/tutorials/getting-started.html) to understand their concepts.

+* Have you found a bug?
+Or do you want to contribute?
+Feel free to open an issue or create a pull request here! :+1: